superkerokero/naruhodo/README.md

 * knowledge-structure-graph(KSG): A directed graph based on entity-predicate model of knowledge representation.
 * dependency-structure-graph(DSG): A directed graph based on dependency structure.

- `naruhodo` also provides basic visulization utilities using [nxpd](https://github.com/chebee7i/nxpd).
+ `naruhodo` provides basic visulization utilities using [nxpd](https://github.com/chebee7i/nxpd).
+A full-fledged visualization webapp [naruhodo-viewer](https://github.com/superkerokero/naruhodo-viewer) is also available.
+This webapp provides faster and interactive visualization of large graphs.
+If you are interested in `naruhodo`'s graphs, you definitely check it out.

 ### Knowledge structure graph(KSG)

 Knowledge structure graph(KSG) tries to capture meaningful relationships between different entities.
 It is generated based on the dependency structure of the text.